RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

+What makes a good variable name?
+Well, let's see what PHP.net has to say about that:

+> Variables in PHP are represented by a dollar sign followed by the name of the variable.
+The variable name is case-sensitive.
+>
-Variables are referenced with a dollar sign and the variable name.
-Variable names follow the same scheme as other labels in PHP (alphanumeric and underscores).
-Think of variables like placeholders.
-Let's try.
+> Variable names follow the same rules as other labels in PHP.
+A valid variable name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.

+So, `$myVariable` is a valid variable name.
+So is `$_your_variable`. `$123` is not valid, because labels cannot start with a number. `$_123` is valid, but is not very descriptive.
+Good variable names are descriptive.

+The variable `$myVariable` is different from the variable `$MYVARIABLE`.

+Let's try out some variables!

 ``` {.php .numberLines}
 <?php